A customer discovered a deceased and discarded baby in a Kentucky Walmart's discount DVD bin.

-On 13 August 2016, the web site Associated Media Coverage reported published a disturbing account of the purported discovery of a deceased and discarded newborn baby girl in a “discount DVD bin” at a Kentucky Walmart:
+On 13 August 2016, the Associated Media Coverage website published a disturbing account of the discovery of a deceased and discarded newborn baby girl in a “discount DVD bin” at a Kentucky Walmart:

 42-year old Diane Jessop received the surprise of her life while shopping at her local Roy County, Kentucky, Walmart Saturday morning.
 According to police statements, Mrs. Jessop was sorting through the store’s discount DVD bin in attempt to find a few movies to give her granddaughter on her upcoming birthday when she discovered a lifeless newborn buried in the middle of the bin.